Citation, DOI, disclosures and article data

 Congenital megacalyces is an incidental finding which mimics hydronephrosis.
 It is a result of underdevelopment of the renal medullary pyramids with resultant enlargement of the calyces.
-It it more frequently seen in males.
+It is more frequently seen in males.

-The enlarged, floppy calyces predispose to stasis, infection and calculus formation.
+The enlarged calyces predispose to stasis, infection and calculus formation.
 There is an association with congenital megaureter.

-Due to the lack of normal medullary pyramids, not only are the calyces enlarged but they lack the normal imprint from the papillae, thus having a flat appearance 1.
+Due to the lack of normal medullary pyramids, not only are the calyces enlarged but they lack the normal imprint from the papillae, and the calyces have a flat appearance 1.
 The renal pelvis is of normal size helping to distinguish megacalyces from hydronephrosis.

 - 1. Vargas B, Lebowitz RL.
 The coexistence of congenital megacalyces and primary megaureter.
 AJR Am J Roentgenol.
 1986;147 (2): 313-6.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 2. Talner L & Gittes R. Megacalyces: Further Observations and Differentiation from Obstructive Renal Disease.
 AJR Am J Roentgenol.
 1974;121(3):473-86. doi:10.2214/ajr.121.3.473 - Pubmed

 - 3. Parlaktas, Bekir Süha, Fikret Erdemir and Nihat Uluocak.
 “Congenital Megacalycosis: A Rare Renal Developmental Anomaly.”
 Turkish Journal of Medical Sciences 34 (2004): 401-403.